Turkey Vultures

 Dissertation: Valencia, R. M. (2003).
 An assessment of the toxicological effects of ingested copper and tungsten-tin-composite (TTC) bullets on the California condor (Gymnogyps californianus) using the turkey vulture (Cathartes aura) as a surrogate species.
 California State University, Long Beach.

-Bloom Biological Inc. is Pete Bloom’s biological consulting company, which is now a part of the Endemic Environmental Services family.
+You may notice some similarities between this page and a blog article on the Bloom Biological, Inc. website.
+Bloom Biological Inc. was Pete Bloom’s biological consulting company, which is now a part of the Endemic Environmental Services family.
 “By uniting Bloom’s legacy with Endemic, ICRE, and Cambriate, the partnership strengthens Endemic’s mission of Conservation at Scale through science, mentorship, and innovative research.”